 Travel 90 million years back in time and walk with a T. rex at this home to life-size robotic dinosaurs.
 Kids can feel like paleontologists and look at fossils, experience IMAX 3D and study dino eating habits.
 It’s only open in the summer, making it an awesome camp field trip.

 73 Kahdena Rd., Morristown

 At this living history farm, kids can experience what life was like in the fields at the turn of the century.
 If your kids learn by doing, they’ll love feeding chickens, grinding corn and collecting eggs to get a taste of the past.

 222 N. 20th St., Philadelphia, PA

 Do you vividly remember crawling your way through the gigantic human heart at this science museum?
 It’s still there, along with awesome new features like a mirror maze, escape room, live science shows and 3D printing displays.

 32 Evans St., Franklin

 New Jersey is known for its abundance of fluorescent rocks (which means they glow cool colors under different kinds of UV or black light).
 This spot gives your little geologist a thrill as he learns how minerals and mining affect us.

 140 Franklin Tpke., Waldwick

 Students in grades one through six can participate in Gaga and the Physics of Motion.
-They’ll get exclusive access to the facility, hands-on activities and a chance to enter the Gaga pit for some bouncing fun.
+They’ll get exclusive access to the facility, hands-on physics activities and exercise playing Gaga Ball in the Gaga Pit.

 2040 Springdale Rd., Ste.
 100, Cherry Hill

 This attraction is perfect for kids 10 and younger, who can help build a two-story house in the Under Construction exhibit and play hockey in the Flyers Mini Rink.